gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## AIF Registry {#ssec-iana-AIF-registry}

-IANA is asked to register the following entry to the "Toid" sub-registry of the "AIF" Registry defined in {{Section 5.2 of I-D.ietf-ace-aif}}.
+IANA is asked to register the following entry to the "Toid" registry within the "AIF" registry group defined in {{Section 5.2 of I-D.ietf-ace-aif}}.

 * Name: oscore-group-name
 * Description/Specification: group name of the OSCORE group, as specified in \[\[This document\]\].